 Fund Allocation Panel

 All eligible applications are reviewed by a fair and transparent panel.
 This process ensures community involvement in how funds are allocated and maintains the integrity of the program.
-The panel will meet locally in June 2021, with successful applicants notified shortly thereafter.
+The panel will meet online in June 2022, with successful applicants notified shortly thereafter.
 The Fund Allocation Panel consists of a local council representative, members of the local community, and Pacific Hydro staff.